Top 10 times a language other than English was used in the Commons

 This all started with number 10, the most recent example.
 Dan Brusca suggested it would make a Top 10.
 Erskine May, the parliamentary rule book, says that speeches must be made in English, although Welsh is permitted in committees: “Quotation in another language has been allowed on occasion, though a translation should be provided.”

 1. Latin.
 Lord Palmerston, foreign secretary, 25 June 1850.
 “As the Roman, in days of old, held himself free from indignity, when he could say Civis Romanus sum [I am a Roman citizen]; so also a British subject, in whatever land he may be, shall feel confident that the watchful eye and the strong arm of England, will protect him against injustice and wrong.”
-Thanks to Geoffrey Mamdami.
+Thanks to Geoffrey Mamdani.

 2. Welsh.
 Kenneth Thompson, assistant postmaster general, replied partly in Welsh to a question about whether the post office in Wales took account of the needs of Welsh speakers, 5 March 1958: “Fel mater o ffaith byddwn yn cymeryd— [As a matter of fact we are taking—]”.
 After being told off by the speaker, he finished the sentence in English: “...a great deal of trouble over this.”
 Nominated by Sean Rogers.